Oct 6, 2024

 Research in Progress:

-We are launching a new, regular column, titled Abandoned, Neglected, Misunderstood, a group of films that for whatever reasons have never found the appreciative audiences they deserve.
+We are launching a new, regular column, titled AMOUR, which will examine in detail films that for whatever reasons have never found the appreciative audiences they deserve to.

 We invite all of our readers to contribute to our ever-growing list of gems that never got the public they deserved–albeit for different reasons.